 It’s that time of year again when many people’s thoughts turn to eating more healthily.
-Most sensible eating is about commonsense- we know that it’s not good to miss breakfast, eat too many sugary salty snacks or subsist on a diet of convenience food.
-We also know it’s wise to exercise moderation, eat a good variety of fruit and vegetables, consume less meat and drink plenty of water.
-What we probably pay less attention to is what’s in a diet- isn’t food just fuel?
+Most sensible eating is about commonsense- we know that it’s not good to miss breakfast, eat too many sugary salty snacks, or subsist on a diet of convenience food.
+We also know it’s wise to exercise moderation, eat a good variety of fruit and vegetables, consume less meat, and drink plenty of water.
+What we probably pay less attention to is what’s the link between food and mood – isn’t food just fuel?

 1. Nuts and seeds (particularly Brazil nuts)

-Brazil nuts are one of the richest sources of selenium, and studies have shown that a deficiency of selenium can cause depression, irritability, anxiety and tiredness.
-Three Brazil nuts is all you need for your recommended daily dose of selenium so why not factor them into your day as a healthy snack?
+Brazil nuts are one of the richest sources of selenium, and studies have shown that a deficiency of selenium can cause depression, irritability, anxiety, and tiredness.
+Three Brazil nuts are all you need for your recommended daily dose of selenium so why not factor them into your day as a healthy snack?

 2. Oily fish (salmon, mackerel, sardines)